Amount raised for local good causes over 20 years tops £100,000

 “Senior staff and directors at Willerby Holiday Homes always support us with our fundraising, as do many of the company’s suppliers.
 And whilst the ride can be tough in parts, especially the hills on the route between Bridlington and Scarborough, we all support each other and we make sure we have a good rest and plenty to eat when we get there!”

-Professor Anthony Maraveyas, Consultant Oncologist at Hull and East Yorkshire Hospitals NHS Trust says:
+Professor Anthony Maraveyas, Consultant Oncologist at Hull University Teaching Hospitals NHS Trust says:

 “Hull has been at the forefront of studying novel imaging and radiotherapy planning technologies in cancer.
 We are working to improve radiotherapy outcomes both in terms of efficacy and reducing toxicity for patients with rectal cancer, and this fantastic donation will go towards bolstering this research.